junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean sighs a small sigh, hesitating by his bed, and eventually turning off the bedside lamp. *Please be okay.* He stands in the darkness for a minute silently, watching the light from the corridor casting a thin layer of light on Cas's figure.
 The angel looks peaceful from this angle, the dim silver light is almost like halo, for a moment Dean can imagine him not wounded or weak, just an angel lying peacefully on the bed.
 Dean lets his breath out slowly and quietly, and closes his door.

-He goes back to the Dungeon right away.
-Sam's already there, with Nick's body left outside the Dungeon door, barely out of Devil's view.
+He goes back to the dungeon right away.
+Sam's already there, with Nick's body left outside the dungeon door, barely out of Devil's view.

 Lucifer is sniffing the air like a freaking dog.
 "Sam, buddy, haven't seen you for a while.
 Miss our roomie days?
 And what's that out there, don't tell me -- a gift!
 That's so very considerate of you to bring me some gift, I should prepare something for you too, let me see..."
 He shakes the cuffed hands, snapping his fingers.
 Sam is visibly startled just by the sound and motion of that.
 But nothing happened.

 Lucifer frowns at the cuff, annoyed and disappointed.
 "Whatever, I'll get you a new one once I get out, don't say 'No,' Sam.
 'Cause you know what?
 I always get out."
 He winks at Sam.

 "No, you're not."
 Dean stomps in.
 "You're right, we were preparing you something nice and beautiful, but you can forget all about that for whatever you did to Cas, you son of a bitch!"
-He marches forward, ready to beat Lucifer again.
+He lurches forward, ready to beat Lucifer again.

 "Wait, wait!"
 Lucifer circles around to separate himself from Dean with the chair in between.
 "I swear to Dad, I didn't do anything to him!
 He did everything to himself!
 Why does no one ever listen to me?
 In case you didn't notice, I never lie!"